 Cart 0

-Assistance to western North Carolina
+Assistance to Western North Carolina

 The devastation that occurred in Western North Carolina from Hurricane Helene is staggering.
 The region is well-known for its rich cultural traditions and vibrant creative communities, and artists and arts organizations are among those that have suffered enormous losses.